 doctors I could find, working with bioidentical hormones knows that.

-Waiting is the best option to allow them to clear from the body.
+A. Waiting is the best option to allow them to clear from the body.

 Bio identical hormone replacement therapy